danielalexe/OTTS/README.md

+# OpenTimeTableSoftware
-# OpenTimeTableSoftware - Free Time Table Application for Universities (Bologna process system)
+Free Time Table Application for Universities (Bologna process system).
 ## FAQ:
 1. ***What is this?***
 This is an application designed to fulfill the need to generate the time table for a faculty, part of an University that adhered to the Bologna process.